-This document summarizes the research paper "Compute-Aided Design of Low Pressure Die-Casting Process of A356 Aluminum Wheels".
+This article introduces the paper "Compute-Aided Design of Low Pressure Die-Casting Process of A356 Aluminum Wheels".

 1. Overview: